 Boiler Upgrade Scheme: Details

-The Boiler Upgrade scheme provides a flat-rate £7,500 (the uplift will come into effect from Monday 23rd October) grant for those installing a ground source heat pump.
-This is in comparison to £5,000 for air source heat pumps or biomass.
+The Boiler Upgrade scheme provides a flat-rate £7,500 grant for those installing a ground source heat pump.

 You can still apply for the Boiler Upgrade Scheme if you’ve received separate funding for energy efficiency upgrades such as insulation, doors or windows.